Go back to Resources

 L3 Engineer: Software Engineer / Developer

-The title ‘Software Engineer’ is emblematic of one’s growth from a learner to a dependable contributor in the team.
+The title “Software Engineer” is emblematic of a professional’s growth from a learner to a dependable contributor on the team.
 Falling under the Level 3 software engineer designation, these professionals have accumulated vital hands-on experience and have started to make their mark in the software development lifecycle.
 An L3 engineer typically looks like:

 • L3 Engineer Experience: Roughly 3–5 years of experience.